 Fairlife Milk is Fairlife’s flagship product.
 Beyond its lactose-free attribute, the key highlight of this milk lies in its impressive nutritional content.

-Compared to traditional cow's milk, Fairlife Milk typically contains 50% more protein and 30% more calcium per serving.
+Fairlife Milk typically contains 50% more protein and 30% more calcium per serving than traditional cow’s milk.

 The higher protein content in Fairlife Milk can contribute to increased satiety and a more stable blood sugar response.
 Protein takes longer to digest and can help maintain steady blood glucose levels, preventing sudden spikes and crashes.